 Compare Progressive, Allstate, GEICO and Nationwide (+ other top companies) to find the best and cheapest car insurance in Columbia.

-How much does auto insurance cost in Columbia?
+How much does car insurance cost in Columbia?

 Columbia car insurance rates by company

 The difference in auto insurance rates from company to company can be substantial.
 For a typical driver, USAA offers Columbia's most affordable premiums.
-Reference below the top options for affordable insurance in Columbia.
+Reference below the top options for affordable insurance in Columbia, South Carolina.
 Don't forget to get car insurance quotes based on your unique driving profile.

-The age group that pays the least for car insurance in Columbia are drivers in their age_50s ($1,282per year).
-Those in their age_60s don't pay significantly more ($1,320).
+Our data tells us that drivers between the ages of 20-29 make up 36% of Columbia drivers.
+The age group that pays the least for car insurance in Columbia are drivers in their 50s ($641 per six-months).
+Those in their 60s don't pay significantly more ($660).

 Teen drivers pay Columbia's most expensive auto insurance rates.
 One of the most effective ways to lower your car insurance rates as a driver in Columbia is to age out of your teens.
 The gap in cost between the car insurance premiums paid by teenage drivers and drivers in their 20s in Columbia is $3,041.
 That's the biggest gap in premiums between any pair of age brackets.

 In many cases, a driver's credit level is closely correlated with their auto insurance rates.
 Columbia drivers who improve their credit score from "Very Poor" (300-579) to "Exceptional" (800-850) can save as much as 58% on their car insurance premiums.
 If you move from the "Very Poor" credit tier to the "Fair" credit tier, you could be in line for an auto insurance price adjustment.
 In Columbia, moving into the "Fair" credit tier corresponds to an average of $597 in savings on insurance each six-months.
 Our data tells us 40% of drivers in Columbia have a credit score of average (580-679).